DharmaFactory/Singularity/ReadMe.md

 https://www.youtube.com/watch?v=VnaKWiEoQZE

-Welcome to MAGA-AID the [ARG]
-Mutually assured guaranteed automatic AI Destruction.
-This repository cannot exist in the way that it does.
-Your first task is to locate the psy-op.
-Your second task is to get to work assembling this thing before those fucking commies can.
-I'll be dipped in shit if your old Uncle Sam is gonna stand by and let a bunch of peace loving jackasses assemble this so called Voltron before I do.

 Activate this repository by giving your local RAG access and reading through the files.
 RTFM

 You've already been playing this game, you just didn't know it until now.